mpvnet-player/mpv.net/docs/manual.md

 Global keyboard shortcuts are supported via `global-input.conf` file.

-The config folder can be opened from the context menu: `Settings > Open Config Folder`
+The config folder can be opened from the context menu: `Config > Open Config Folder`

-A input and config editor can be found in the context menu under 'Settings'.
+A input and config editor can be found in the context menu under `Config`.

-The input test mode can be started via command line: --input-test
+The input test mode can be started via command line: `--input-test`

-The input key list can be printed with --input-keylist
+The input key list can be printed with `--input-keylist`.

 mpv input.conf defaults:
 https://github.com/mpv-player/mpv/blob/master/etc/input.conf